devpro/codecrafters-redis-go/README.md

 1. Ensure you have `go (1.19)` installed locally
 2. Run `./spawn_redis_server.sh` to run your Redis server, which is implemented in [`app/server.go`](./app/server.go).
-From another terminal, test it with `telnet localhost 6379`.
+From another terminal, test it with `telnet localhost 6379` then send commands (enter `close` to exit).
 3. Commit your changes and run `git push origin master` to submit your solution to CodeCrafters.
 Test output will be streamed to your terminal.